FredHutch/interactiveVolcano/README.md

 This shiny app takes a single file input.
 It is a dataframe with at least three columns: gene ID, significance value, and effect size.
 The dataframe shoudl be saved as either a `.csv`, `.tsv`, or `.txt`.

-To run the application, clone this repository and place your data file within the repository.
-Open app.R in RStudio and click Run App.
+To run the application, clone this repository.
+Open app.R in your text editor of choice.
+Edit lines 8 - 13 by modifying the paths to match your local environment.

 ### Usage